istvanfedak/wireless-individual-encryption/README.md

 # wireless-individual-encryption

-The Wireless Individual Encryption protocol, created and designed by Artem Sviridov aims to become a standard security protocol for establishing encrypted communication and identificationbetween internet access points and personal computers in online communication.
+The Wireless Individual Encryption protocol, created and designed by Artem Sviridov, aims to become a standard security protocol for establishing encrypted communication and identificationbetween internet access points and personal computers in online communication.
 The usage of WIE technology ensures that all data transmitted between